DennisM94/Portfolio-Webpage/README.md

 ### Images
 - Backend: defined in `backend/Dockerfile` (Python 3.11 + Uvicorn)
 - Frontend: `frontend/Dockerfile` builds Angular and serves via NGINX

+## Troubleshooting
+- PowerShell blocked `npx`: prefix with `cmd /c` or use Command Prompt.
+- CORS errors: confirm backend runs at `127.0.0.1:8000` and CORS allows `http://localhost:4200`.
+- Wikipedia 403 errors: backend sends browser-like headers; ensure the URL is a full Wikipedia article link.

+---

+See `frontend/README.md` for frontend-specific details and workflows.